LukeShortCloud/rootpages/src/python.rst

-   "replace(<STRING1>, <STRING2>)", "Replace all occurrences of one string with another.", "" "index()", "Return the index of a specific character.", "" "remove(<INDEX>)", "Remove an item from the list at the specified index.", ""
+   "replace(<STRING1>, <STRING2>)", "Replace all occurrences of one string with another.", "" "index()", "Return the index of a specific character.", "" "remove(<INDEX>)", "Remove an item from the list at the specified index.", "" "format()", "Replace {} placeholders in a string with items from a list (and convert them into strings).", ""

 [8]